STAND. COM. REP. NO. 496

 Thirty-Second State Legislature

 State of Hawaii

-Your Committee on Housing, to which was referred S.B.
-No. 1105 entitled:
+Your Committee on Government Operations, to which was referred S.B.
+No. 1129 entitled:

 begs leave to report as follows:

-Your Committee received testimony in support of this measure from the Hawaii Housing Finance and Development Corporation, Pacific Resource Partnership, Hawaii Construction Alliance, Hawaii Rental Housing Advisory Committee, and one individual.
-Your Committee received testimony in opposition to this measure from the General Contractors Association of Hawaii.
-Your Committee received comments on this measure from the Department of Taxation, Department of Labor and Industrial Relations, Hawaii Community Development Authority, and Tax Foundation of Hawaii.
+Your Committee received testimony in support of this measure from the Department of Transportation and Hawai‘i State Public Library System.
+Your Committee received testimony in opposition to this measure from the Subcontractors Association of Hawaii and one individual.
+Your Committee received comments on this measure from the State Procurement Office.

-As affirmed by the record of votes of the members of your Committee on Housing that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1105, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1105, S.D.
-1, and be referred to your Committees on Judiciary and Labor and Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Government Operations that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 1129, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 1129, S.D.
+1, and be referred to your Committee on Ways and Means.